Personal data: Definitions

 The U.S. government used the term "personally identifiable" in 2007 in a memorandum from the Executive Office of the President, Office of Management and Budget (OMB), and that usage now appears in US standards such as the NIST Guide to Protecting the Confidentiality of Personally Identifiable Information (SP 800-122).
 The OMB memorandum defines PII as follows:

-A term similar to PII, "personal data" is defined in EU directive 95/46/EC, for the purposes of the directive:
+A term similar to PII, "personal data", is defined in EU directive 95/46/EC, for the purposes of the directive:

 In the EU rules, there has been a more specific notion that the data subject can potentially be identified through additional processing of other attributes—quasi- or pseudo-identifiers.
-In the GDPR Personal Data is defined as:
+In the GDPR, personal data is defined as:

-A simple example of this distinction: the color name "red" by itself is not personal data, but that same value stored as part of a person's record as their "favorite color" is personal data; it's the connection to the person that makes it personal data, not (as in PII) the value itself.
+A simple example of this distinction: the color name "red" by itself is not personal data, but that same value stored as part of a person's record as their "favorite color" is personal data; it is the connection to the person that makes it personal data, not (as in PII) the value itself.

-Another term similar to PII, "personal information" is defined in a section of the California data breach notification law, SB1386:
+Another term similar to PII, "personal information", is defined in a section of the California data breach notification law, SB1386:

 The concept of information combination given in the SB1386 definition is key to correctly distinguishing PII, as defined by OMB, from "personal information", as defined by SB1386.
 Information, such as a name, that lacks context cannot be said to be SB1386 "personal information", but it must be said to be PII as defined by OMB.
-For example, the name John Smith has no meaning in the current context and is therefore not SB1386 "personal information", but it is PII.
+For example, the name "John Smith" has no meaning in the current context and is therefore not SB1386 "personal information", but it is PII.
 A Social Security Number (SSN) without a name or some other associated identity or context information is not SB1386 "personal information", but it is PII.
 For example, the SSN 078-05-1120 by itself is PII, but it is not SB1386 "personal information".
 However the combination of a valid name with the correct SSN is SB1386 "personal information".